thisandagain/queue/README.md

 In order to include EDQueue in your project, you'll want to add the entirety of the `queue` directory to your project minus the example project.
 EDQueue is built on top of foundation libraries and so no additional frameworks are needed.

 ## Setup
 EDQueue is implemented as a singleton as to allow jobs to be created from anywhere throughout an application.
-However, tasks are all proceesed through a single delegate method and thus it often makes the most sense to setup EDQueue within the application delegate:
+However, tasks are all processed through a single delegate method and thus it often makes the most sense to setup EDQueue within the application delegate:

 YourAppDelegate.h
 ```objective-c